1. Responsibility for the work

 Canter Levin & Berg is committed to promoting equality and diversity in all of its dealings with clients, third parties and employees.
 Please contact us if you would like a copy of our equality and diversity policy.

 6. Funding your Case

 There are a number of ways in which your responsibility to pay legal costs may be met.
-Details of the funding arrangements applicable to your matter are outlined in the initial instructions letter enclosed with this leaflet.
+Details of the funding arrangements applicable to your matter are outlined in the letter or email accompanying these terms of business.